Navigation and Trigonometry

 Great Circle Sailing: ORTHODROMY

-Between points A and B on the sphere, the shortest distance is the orthodromy.
+Between points and on the sphere, the shortest distance is the orthodromy.
 The route following the great circle on the sphere.

 The route is not constant here and at any given time we can get the initial course between the current point and the destination.

-The complementary angle to the latitude of A this is 90-\varphi_{A}
+The complementary angle to the latitude of this is

-The complementary angle to the latitude of B this is 90-\varphi_{B}
+The complementary angle to the latitude of this is

 The other elements: